 We use distributors for a significant portion of our business and recognize revenue upon delivery of product to the distributors, which can cause our quarterly net revenue to fluctuate significantly.
 Such revenue is reduced for estimated returns and distributor allowances.
-Sales to distributors accounted for 30% and 21% of our net revenue.
-During fiscal years 2016 and 2015, respectively.
+Sales to distributors accounted for 30% and 21% of our net revenue for fiscal years 2016 and 2015, respectively.
 Historically, a relatively small number of customers has accounted for a significant portion of our net revenue.
-During fiscal year 2016, Foxconn Technology Group companies (including Hon Hai Precision Industries), or together referred to as Foxconn, accounted for 14% of our net revenue, and our top ten direct customers, which also included four distributors, collectively accounted for 24% of our net revenue and our top ten direct customers, which also included four distributors, which also included three distributors, collectively accounted for 58% of our net revenue.
-We believe our aggregate sales to Apple, Inc., when our direct sales to it are combined with our sales to the contract manufacturers that it utilizes (which includes Foxconn), accounted for more than 10% of our net revenues for fiscal year 2015.
+During fiscal year 2016, Foxconn Technology Group companies (including Hon Hai Precision Industries), or together referred to as Foxconn, accounted for 14% of our net revenue, and our top ten direct customers, which also included four distributors, collectively accounted for 50% of our net revenue.
+During fiscal year 2015, Foxconn accounted for 24% of our net revenue and our top ten direct customers, which also included three distributors, collectively accounted for 58% of our net revenue.
+We believe our aggregate sales to Apple, Inc., when our direct sales to it are combined with our sales to the contract manufacturers that it utilizes (which includes Foxconn), accounted for more than 10% of our net revenues for fiscal year 2016 and more than 20% for fiscal year 2015.
 We expect to continue to experience significant customer concentration in future periods.
 The loss of, or significant decrease in demand from, any of our top ten direct or indirect customers could have a material adverse effect on our business, results of operations and financial condition.